TedMcManus/Grid_Synth/README.md

 ## Functionality (How the sound gets to you)
-As it stands, the sound engine behind the user interface is based on classic analog polyphonic synthesizers.
+The sound engine behind the user interface is loosely based on classic analog subtractive synthesizers.
+For those unfamiliar with the basics of subtractive synthesis, Yamaha has published a very comprehensive guide [here](https://yamahasynth.com/learn/synth-programming/subtractive-synthesis-101-part-one-the-basics).

 Every time that a key is pressed, one of the internal oscillators is assigned a note value, and is added to the list of notes that are audible.
 This is the beginning of a chain of digital sound processing that ends in the computer speakers.

 First, the raw audio from the oscillator goes into an amplifier that is controlled by the "Amp Envelope."
 When a key is pressed, it triggers the Attack and Decay stages of the envelope, and sustains at the level of the "sustain" slider until the key is released, triggering the Release phase.
 This behavior